-The removal of the "tantamount to" language and the inclusion of the annex setting out a shared understanding of the expropriation provision provide incremental improvements.
-However, in attempting to define a standard, the agreements first references customary international law on expropriation and then focuses on a limited, and imbalanced, set of the critical factors used by the Supreme Court in determining takings cases.
-The agreements fail to include critical standards established in U.S.
+The removal of the "tantamount to" language and the inclusion of the annex setting out a shared understanding of the expropriation provision constitute improvements.
+However, in attempting to define a standard, the agreement first references customary international law on expropriation and then focuses on a limited, and imbalanced, set of the critical factors used by the Supreme Court in determining takings cases.
+The agreement fails to include critical standards established in U.S. jurisprudence that preclude findings of compensable expropriations, and leaves unclear in a problematic manner some of those that it has chosen to reference.
+For example, they do not include the critical Supreme Court principle that a governmental action must permanently interfere with a property in its entirety in order to meet a threshold requirement to constitute a taking.
+Simply listing some of the factors the Supreme Court discussed in